Technical description of main components

 Components:

-• The maximum power that a component can consume or produce is called the nominal power or design power.
-This is typically defined by one of the inputs or outputs of the component, for example as the electric power draw of an electrolyser or the heat production of a gas boiler.
+- Unlike in reality, where the ‘nominal power’ or ‘design power’ or ‘rated power’ of a component is not necessarily the maximum power that the component can deliver or requires, the ‘power’ parameter of a component here in ReSiE always refers to the maximum power that a component can deliver or requires.
+This is typically defined by one of the inputs or outputs of the component, e.g. by the electrical power consumption of an electrolyser or the heat production of a gas boiler.

 Heat pump (HP)